Old City of Jerusalem

 The Negev highlands are full of surprises.
 The enormous Ramon Crater and two smaller ones are unique geological phenomena.
 The ruined town of Avdat pioneered desert water conservation and agriculture two thousand years ago.
 Ein Avdat is an exquisite spring-fed chalk canyon where ibex are often seen.
 Modern Israeli history, boutique wineries, and Jeeps and camels complete the picture.

 Baha'i Shrine and Gardens

-King Herod built the great port city over 2,000 years ago, naming it for Caesar Augustus.
-The renovated Roman theater is back in business; scuba enthusiasts can see elements of the Herodian port; and an ancient aqueduct slices across a pretty beach.
-Crusader fortifications mix with latter-day restaurants and galleries to create a serene, picturesque getaway.
+King Herod built the great port city over two thousand years ago.
+The renovated Roman theater is back in business; scuba enthusiasts can see elements of the Herodian port; and an ancient aqueduct slices across a beach.
+Crusader fortifications mix with latter-day restaurants and galleries to create a serene getaway.

 Old City, Akko

 The picturesque port city has seen it all: Canaanites and Greeks, Crusaders and Napoleon, Turks and Brits.
 Visit the excellently preserved medieval quarters; browse the copperware shops; eat hummus and seafood; and explore the small port, the Turkish bathhouse, and the British prison from which Jewish resistance fighters broke out in the 1940s.